PiPiLuLuDoggy/telegram-communication-bot/README.en.md

 ### User Side
 1. Search and start your bot
 2. Send `/start` to begin
-3. Complete CAPTCHA verification (if enabled)
-4. Send messages directly to the bot
+3. Send messages directly to the bot

 ### Admin Side
 1. View user messages in the admin group (one topic per user)